 School of Social Policy & Practice

-Homelessness across the United States continues to decline, according to a new report co-authored by University of Pennsylvania researchers.
+Homelessness across the United States continues to decline, according to a new report to Congress co-authored by researchers from the University of Pennsylvania School of Social Policy & Practice.

 The 2014 Annual Homelessness Assessment Report shows a decline in the number of homeless people in the U.S. across all groups, including women and children, veterans and the chronically homeless.

 Cherae McWilliams believes in the human capacity for resilience.

 As a student at the University of Pennsylvania School of Social Policy & Practice, the 22-year-old resident of Newtown, Pa., has taken that belief to the next level, opening new doors and turning it into a career in social work.

 The Field Center for Children’s Policy, Practice & Research at the University of Pennsylvania will host its fourth annual Field of Dreams Luncheon, Friday, Oct.
 24, at the College of Physicians, 19 S. 22nd St., Philadelphia.